German Nominative Case (der Nominativ)

 Genitive | possessive | indicates the owner of someone or something |

-The nominative case, or as it’s termed in English, the subjective case, represents the basic form of a noun.
-It’s the form you’ll typically find when you look up a word in the dictionary.
-This case is used for subjects in sentences — that is, the person, animal, or thing carrying out the action of the verb.
+The nominative case, or the subjective case in English, represents the base form of a noun—the form you’ll typically find in a dictionary.
+This case is used for the subject of a sentence, which is the person, animal, or thing performing the action of the verb.

 🇩🇪 Die Katze schläft.